reitzig/ltx2any/README.md

 We currently have support for the following implemented:

  * Engines `pdflatex` (default), `xelatex` and `lualatex` for creating PDFs.
- * Engine `pandoc` for many target formats, including EPUB and ODT.
  * Extensions for `bibtex`, `biber`, `makeindex`, Metapost, TikZ externalization and `gnuplot`.

 Pull requests with new engines or extensions are appreciated.
 Please make sure